 Is the HPV vaccine safe?

+The HPV vaccination has shown to be safe and effective.
+The most common side effects are mild and resolve quickly.
 According to the CDC, possible side effects of the HPV vaccine include:

 - Pain, redness or swelling at the injection sites

 - Muscle or joint pain

 What else should parents know about the HPV vaccine?